-To change the investment directions of future contributions (employee and Company matching contributions) go to PeopleLink (www.mmcpeoplelink.com), click MMA 401(k) Plan via the Finances tab and from the right navigation bar, select Enroll, view, change benefits under Take Action or call the EMPLOYEE SERVICE CENTER at +1 866 374 2662.
+To change the investment directions of future contributions (employee and Company matching contributions) go to PeopleLink (www.mmcpeoplelink.com), click MMA 401(k)

+Plan via the Finances tab and from the right navigation bar, select Enroll, view, change benefits under Take Action or call the EMPLOYEE SERVICE CENTER at +1 866 374 2662.
 Transactions must be entered by 4 p.m.
 Eastern time one day prior to the pay date; otherwise, they will be effective with the next available paycheck.
 (The timing of particular transactions may vary based on your employer's payroll system or in the event of extraordinary circumstances.)
-A confirmation statement generally will be mailed to you within two business days of your request.
+If you have a valid email address on file, you will receive a confirmation statement via email; otherwise, it will be mailed to your address on file generally within two business days of processing.